carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

 * focus on the Application Domain
 * strong Domain Expert / Developer collaboration
 * (Multiple) Consistent Models
+  * Bounded Contexts

 # Ubiquitous Language
 * agree on a single definition / word per concept
+  * split concepts whenever it is needed

-* always use it in
+* always and consistently use it in
   * code
   * documents
   * tests
+  * talk